 Year-round maintenance of the two Indian stations (Maitri & Bharati) in Antarctica is the primary responsibility of the Centre.
 Maitri (1989) and Bharati (2011) were established, for carrying out research by the Indian scientists in all disciplines of polar research.
 These stations have been provided with comfortable living accommodations, state of the art laboratories and well-equipped library and communication systems.

-Dr. Shailesh Nayak, Secretary, Ministry of Earth Sciences is the Chairman, Governing Council of NCAOR and Dr. S. Rajan is the Director.
+Dr. Madhavan Nair Rajeevan, Secretary, Ministry of Earth Sciences is the Chairman, Governing Council of NCAOR and Dr. M. Ravichandran is the Director.

 The institutional framework of NCAOR is a reflection of its mandated responsibility as the nodal agency for planning, promotion, coordination and execution of the entire gamut of polar and southern ocean scientific research in the country as well as for the associated logistics activities.